Alert

 Application Process for a Non-Commercial Driving School

-If you're interested in obtaining a license to operate a non-commercial driver training school, you must complete an application and provide all of the following documents:
+If you're interested in obtaining a license to operate a non-commercial driver training school, you must download an application and instruction sheet as well as provide all of the following documents:

 Mail the completed documents, along with a check or money order for the full amount to: